maartenkrol/AoA/README.md

 # AoA
 AoA Paper in progress
 This is a second version of the AoA paper.
 I make it now available on github.
+Since the github rendering of the jupyter notebooks is not optimal, please watch the manuscript through **nbviewer**